RoboArmGS: High-Quality Robotic Arm Splatting via B\'ezier Curve Refinement: Additional Experiments Results

 \section{Additional Experiments Results}

 In this section, we provide a detailed per-scene quantitative analysis of RoboArmGS on the RoboArm4D dataset, specifically focusing on the Universal Robots UR5e and ABB IRB 120 sequences.
-As shown in Tab.~\ref{tab:additional_results}, our method achieves consistently high performance across different robotic morphologies, validating the generalizability of our proposed framework.
+As shown in Tab.~\ref{tab:ur5e_abb_comparison}, our method achieves consistently superior performance across different robotic morphologies, significantly outperforming existing state-of-the-art (SOTA) methods and validating the generalizability of our proposed framework.